-The Global Companies that comprise Sprott U.S. are leading experts in the natural resource investing sector providing both investment management and specialized broker services.
-The Global Companies are led by Arthur Richards "Rick" Rule IV, a natural resources investor with over 35 years of experience in the investment industry.
+The Global Companies that comprise Sprott U.S. are leading experts in the natural resource investing sector providing asset management services to the Corporation's branded funds and managed accounts in the U.S. as well as securities trading and other transactional services to clients.
+The Global Companies are led by Arthur Richards "Rick" Rule IV, a natural resources investor with over 36 years of experience in the investment industry.
 The Global Companies have a team of resource investing experts, including geologists and mining engineers, who offer their expertise through pooled investment vehicles, Managed Accounts and brokerage accounts.
 The Global Companies are based in Carlsbad, California but invest globally.
-Together, the Global Companies administer approximately \$1 billion and manage over \$420 million in client assets across three business lines:
+Together, the Global Companies administer approximately \$1.1 billion and manage over \$438 million in client assets across three business lines:

 - RCIC manages assets for pooled investment vehicles that invest in natural resource companies.
-The pooled investment vehicles managed by RCIC generate Management Fees and Carried Interests and have a remaining duration of between three to ten years.
-At December 31, 2014, the limited partnerships had a total AUM of approximately \$340 million. - SAM USA (formerly Terra Resource Investment Management) is a registered investment advisor that provides segregated Managed Accounts for institutions and high-net worth individuals looking for distinctive and personalized wealth management.
-SAM USA offers clients the option of investing in four different managed account programs: (i) Sprott Global Diversified Resource; (ii) Sprott Global Precious Metals; (iii) Sprott Global Energy; and (iv) Sprott Global Resource Income.
-At December 31, 2014, the AUM managed by SAM USA was approximately \$80 million. - GRIL is a full service U.S. brokerage firm providing personalized brokerage services to investors in the natural resource sector.
+The pooled investment vehicles managed by RCIC generate management fees and carried interests and have a remaining duration of between one to eight years.
+At December 31, 2015, the limited partnerships had a total AUM of approximately \$335 million. - SAM USA (formerly Terra Resource Investment Management) is a registered investment advisor that provides segregated Managed Accounts for institutions and high-net worth individuals looking for distinctive and personalized wealth management.
+SAM USA offers clients the option of investing in five different managed account programs: (i) Sprott Global Diversified Resource; (ii) Sprott Global Precious Metals; (iii) Sprott Global Energy; (iv) Sprott Global Resource Income; and (v) Sprott Institutional Gold & Precious Metal Strategy.
+At December 31, 2015, the AUM managed by SAM USA was approximately \$104 million.

+GRIL is a full service U.S. brokerage firm providing personalized brokerage services to investors in the natural resource sector.
 GRIL is a broker-dealer regulated by the Financial Industry National Regulatory Authority ("FINRA").
 Many of GRIL's financial advisors worked in various natural resource industries before they began their financial services career, enabling them to provide specialized advice.
-GRIL has approximately 3,773 client accounts.
-At December 31, 2014, GRIL had approximately \$1 billion of AUA.
+GRIL has approximately 4,360 client accounts.
+At December 31, 2015, GRIL had approximately \$1.1 billion of AUA.

-As of December 31, 2014, the Global Companies had 34 employees.
+As of December 31, 2015, the Global Companies had 35 employees.